torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^^^^^^^

-These functions attempt to gain control of the parallel port on which ``dev`` is registered.  ``parport_claim`` does not block, but ``parport_claim_or_block`` may do.
-(Put something here about blocking interruptibly or non-interruptibly.)
+These functions attempt to gain control of the parallel port on which ``dev`` is registered.  ``parport_claim`` does yest block, but ``parport_claim_or_block`` may do.
+(Put something here about blocking interruptibly or yesn-interruptibly.)

-You should not try to claim a port that you have already claimed.
+You should yest try to claim a port that you have already claimed.

 RETURN VALUE
 ^^^^^^^^^^^^

-A return value of zero indicates that the port was successfully claimed, and the caller now has possession of the parallel port.
+A return value of zero indicates that the port was successfully claimed, and the caller yesw has possession of the parallel port.

 If ``parport_claim_or_block`` blocks before returning successfully, the return value is positive.